-12.00 p.m. - 1.15 p.m. for infant children.
+12.00 p.m. - 1.00pm for all children

 We have modern kitchen facilities and a very high quality healthy meal is available.
 Children may bring a packed lunch to eat at school.
-There are four midday assistants to supervise the children during this period of time.
+Midday Assistants supervise the children over this period of time.